CantisW/discord-economy-bot/README.md

 bot-settings.json are bot settings.
 Put your prefix, bot token, and custom status here.

 app.js is the API app.
 (Scroll down for more info)

-# To Use

-* Open Visual Studio Code or similar.
-* Open terminal.
-* Type in "node --experimental-modules --experimental-json-modules ." on index.js without quotes.
-*
-Optionally, you can go into package.json and replace "start" under "scripts" with `node --experimental-modules --experimental-json-modules .`
-This allows you to type in "npm start" instead of the longer version above.

-Enjoy!
-Make sure it is set up and you have node.js and @guildedjs/guilded.js (v1.1.5 or higher).

 # API Setup